aMytho/GlimBoi-Docs/content/docs/miscellaneous/settings.md

 ## Repeat Protection

 This setting helps to prevent the bot from spamming the chat with timed messages.
 If your chat is having a slow day your repeating messages can take over.
 Viewers usually don't want to see a chat full of the same few repeated messages and no real chatters.
-This setting will prevent the next repeating message from going to chat if a minimum amount of non bot messsages has not been met.
+This setting will prevent the next repeating message from going to chat if a minimum amount of non bot messages has not been met.
 You can adjust this setting up to 60 messages.

 ## Music